 by 1984, MTV had become just as an important medium in breaking new artists and songs as radio had been. unfortunately, videos by black artists were seldom played at MTV. this limited Irene’s reach and ability to capitalized on her success. unfortunately, things would go from bad to worse.

-with her recording career at a stand still, irene returned to acting. unfortunately, the roles she was offered were subpar and the films all flopped at the box office. my favorite of these films were “certain fury.” lawd, i remember begging my mother to take me to see this. she told me, “that movie looks terrible.” of course, as a kid, i didn’t understand how anything associated with irene cara could be terrible. like, she was IRENE! well, i’ve watched the movie a few years ago and turns out that my mother was right.
+with her recording career at a stand still, irene returned to acting. unfortunately, the roles she was offered were subpar and the films all flopped at the box office. my favorite of these films was “certain fury.” lawd, i remember begging my mother to take me to see this. she told me, “that movie looks terrible.” of course, as a kid, i didn’t understand how anything associated with irene cara could be terrible. like, she was IRENE! well, i’ve watched the movie a few years ago and it turns out that my mother was right.

-in 1987, irene signed with a new label and was just about to release her third album “carasmatic.” unfortunately, with her legal battles with her former label far from over and they threatened legal action if the album was released in the US. this forced her new label to cancel the release of the album. this resulted in irene being dropped by her new label. unable to perform or record in the the US, she was forced to only perform outside of the US.
+in 1987, irene signed with a new label and was just about to release her third album “carasmatic.” unfortunately, her legal battles with her former label were far from over and they threatened legal action if the album was released in the US. this forced her new label to cancel the release of the album. this resulted in irene being dropped by her new label. unable to perform or record in the US, she was forced to only perform outside of the US.

 irene is now living her best life in florida and tours the country with her band hot caramel. she also has done several interviews telling her story of surviving the music industry and advocating for musicians.